nesdoug/SPEZ/Readme.txt

 version history
 1.0 - initial
 1.1 - save tiles with RLE option
+1.2 - can use all key commands outside tile edit form
+    - fixed a load session bug (palette of sprite)
+    - sprite list, now can select multi/arbitrary and apply palette and shift and flipping to those selected
+    - fixed a rounding error
+    - added slider bars for color

 Note, the RLE is a special compression format that I wrote, specifically for SNES maps (but could be used for tiles).